Alaska Moose – Video Footage From The Last Frontier

 1 – The one time a moose wandered into a grocery store in Wasilla, but couldn’t get past the entryway.

-2 – This hungry moose successfully made it into a grocery store in Canada (Alaska’s neighbor to the north), before being lured outside by the produce manager with a fresh apple.
+2 – This hungry moose successfully made it into a grocery store in Canada (Alaska’s neighbor to the east), before being lured outside by the produce manager with a fresh apple.

 3 – The moose that just wanted to get a checkup at Alaska Regional Hospital.